 I teach literature, translation and cultural studies on campus and on the internet.
 Other courses I have taught over the years include written and oral proficiency, as well as English for exchange students.
-I supervise one postgraduate student and co-supervise two more.
+I supervise one doctoral student and co-supervise two more.

 I wrote my thesis within the field Old English poetry, analysing scholarly interpretations of the two poems "The Wife's Lament" and "Wulf and Eadwacer" as a basis for identity construction.
 The research also resulted in two articles: "The Creation of the Anglo-Saxon Woman," Studia Neophilologica 70 (1998): 25-34 and "Murdering the Narrator of the Wife's Lament," Medieval Feminist Newsletter 27.1 (1999): 24-27.